KeigoAlexTanaka/js-react-introduction-and-props/README.md

 ### Learning Objectives

-_After this lesson, students will be able to:_

-*   [ ] Describe the Virtual DOM versus the standard DOM
+* Describe the Virtual DOM versus the standard DOM
-*   [ ] Diagram how components are called, assembled and placed on the real DOM
+* Diagram how components are called, assembled and placed on the real DOM
-*   [ ] Use .jsx file extentions for files containing JSX
+* Use `.jsx` file extentions for files containing JSX

 ## Virtual DOM Intro